sudmon200/netflix-clone/README.md

 # Netflix clone with ReactJS

+* Hero Banner feature one random movie on page refresh
 * Browse movie collections with sidewise scroll
 * Play movie trailer in Hero banner and in collection
 * Detailed movie information page